xylontronix/bountsr.org.pub/2023-03-02-podcast-RSS.md

 Custom RSS feed using fiatjaf's noscl.
 There are three files. 'create.sh' 'news.sh' and 'fetch_rss.py'.
 Put 'create.sh' in the '/home/' folder and the other two in the users '/go/bin' directoy.
-Navigate to the user's 'go/bin' directory and run 'su news' (with news being the username), and the run nohup './news.sh &> /dev/null &' to run after being logged off.
+Navigate to the user's 'go/bin' directory and run 'su news' (with news being the username), and the run 'nohup ./news.sh &> /dev/null &' to run after being logged off.
 This could probably all be performed by one python script, but I don't know how to do that yet.
 You can replace the links in the python script with an .xml or rss feed of your choice.
 Put a different feed on each line.

 ---
 #create.sh